NicholasLina/weather-app/README.md

-# A Simple Weather App
+# Weather App

+Uses data from [Open-Meteo](https://open-meteo.com/) and [Geoapify](https://www.geoapify.com/) to magically get current weather from a simple string!